devkabir/devkabir/README.md

 ### Glad to see you here!

-I designed a unique **WooCommerce plugin** that assists numerous entrepreneurs in running their businesses.
+I designed a unique **WooCommerce Extension** that assists numerous entrepreneurs in running their businesses.
 On Fiverr, it has been sold multiple times.
 This custom plugin can be used in a variety of industries because it was designed for such a broad range of organizations.

 I've also used **WordPress's Elementor** builder and managed WordPress and WooCommerce sites for Fiverr and Upwork clients.
 Using the Laravel framework, I've created **multiple e-commerce scripts** with payment gateway connections and **delivery management systems**.
 I'm also at ease with PHP.